WHAT’S ON THIS LIST?

 2) The book is self-published or pubbed by an indie or Big 5 house, or an upcoming release.

 3) There is a trans character in the book

 4) The author is trans, nonbinary, and/or otherwise not-cis

 This list used to be called the “ownvoices” masterlist.
 However, defining ownvoices when it comes to trans people is complicated.
 The concept does not neatly map onto how many of us experience our genders.
 Therefore, I have dispensed with it.
 I think it is more useful to simply catalogue books by trans people about trans characters than try to define whether a trans person’s book is ownvoices.
 Unfortunately, the “ownvoices” tag must remain in the link title in order not to break the link wherever it is…linked (I need an editor.
 Oh wait…)

 WHY DOES IT EXIST?

 Trans and nonbinary characters written by trans and nonbinary people are painfully rare across all genres and categories, and young adult and middle grade are no exception.
 I decided to create this database after a friend asked me for recommendations of young adult trans ownvoices fiction, and I could only think of a single book I had actually read.
 Surely there must be more, I thought.
 And I was curious about the data, too: how were the different corners of publishing (the Big Five, independent houses, and self-publishing) each doing when it came to representation?
 I also wanted the database to be searchable, so readers in search of the representation they need could find exactly what they were looking for.

 HOW DO I USE IT?

-- Use Command-F or Control-F, depending on your computer, or use the Find tool under the Main Menu dropdown, to search the entire database.
+- Use Command-F or Control-F, depending on your computer, or click on the magnifying glass in the upper left hand side of the header, to search the entire database.

 SOME NOTES ON CATEGORIES